josephlhall/IASA2-wrkshp-report/draft-IASA2-wrkshp-report.md

 * Requiring that the IAOC and the IETF Trust be constituted by the same group of people overloads the job responsibilities of both roles, narrows the pool of individuals willing and able to serve on the IAOC, and creates the potential for conflicts in cases where the creation of Trust policies requires IAOC oversight.
 * Requiring that the IAB chair serve on the IAOC overloads the IAB Chair's job responsibilities and narrows the pool of people willing and able to serve as IAB Chair.
 The same may be true for the IETF Chair.

-Gonzo - possible questions - IAOC subcommittees - IAB chair membership?
+IAOC, membership: I've heard stories of NomCom not knowing what they're looking for.

+IAOC, membership: Does communication translate into more people wanting to participate in the IAOC?
+Is that framed properly?
+Make sure the information is available in email and on the website, but that's not going to inspire people who don't care about administrative issues to volunteer.
+Expecting to rely on volunteers for this large volume of work is unreasonable.
+If people can spend time on the technical work, that would be a success.
+There are multiple different sources, and we can change the expectations.

+Three issues: 1/ community knowing more 2/ ability to affect things (e.g., know stuff early enough that you can have an effect in a decision) 3/ this translating to bigger willingness to participate in IAOC input/work/etc. It "may be unreasonable to rely on volunteers"."

-Lou - minor point - tradition of not having board of trustee not stand for chair.
+Organization, IAOC membership: There is a tradition of not having board of trustee not stand for chair.
 Tradition not requirement.
 Can move away from it.

+Organization, IAOC membership: Difficult to fill so many leadership positions.

-Jari - general issue - to what extent is IAOC an oversight body (this might be managed as a workload issue)
+Organization, IAOC/IAD: To what extent is IAOC an oversight body (this might be managed as a workload issue)

-Stephen - surprised to see how many people are involved in subcommittees
-- composition of volunteers/staff that might cause confusion about role, and control/accountability issues
-* i.e. who's really in charge? who is leading the discussions/making decisions, who is supporting those decisions
-* lack of documentation/explanation about how the committees are chosen

-Leslie - for some teams (e.g., meetings, legal) it is necessary to have staff (e.g., ietf lawyer, site visit and meeting contract negotiation staff)
-* lists of subcommittees are here - https://iaoc.ietf.org/committees.html
-* e.g. on legal committee - the base membership comes from the IAOC plus the lawyer to then last year we asked for volunteers from the community and added the one persons who stepped up

-Note - trust and rest of iaoc tasks are separate talents

-Alissa - Does the Trust need to be as large as it currently is?
-Could it be smaller? would it be good for it to be smaller?

-Scott - not an issue (aside from getting quorum once or twice)

-Lou - responsibilities of trust are evolving...but it could be changed.
-Composition is also an issue that might be discussed

-Gonzo - Size+composition should be determined by role of the Trust, which should be part of the IASA 2.0 discussions
-- currently, the trust does not do all that much so having separate people would have a bunch of people with not much to do

-Gonzo - difficult to fill so many leadership positions.

-Stephen - is it clear how the IOAC gets the policy instructions from the community?
-I think no.
+Organization, IETF/IAOC, communication: How does the IOAC get the policy instructions from the community?
+Who actually decides?

-Jari - who actually decides?
 Not clear.
 An issue that's been a sore point, has been debated.

-Leslie - If we want to look at changing the makeup of the IAOC, we need to have a clear understanding of the roles and responsibilities.
+Organization, IAOC membership: If we want to look at changing the makeup of the IAOC, we need to have a clear understanding of the roles and responsibilities.
 Apart from scoping the IAOC well, we need to revisit how we populate the IAOC if we want it to be able to do more than the very thinnest of oversight roles.

-Russ - One thing that makes the population difficult is that so few of the people who are appointed can actually be Chair.
-You're really down to the appointees from the IESG, IAB, and 2 NomCom.
+Organization, IAOC membership: Populating the IAOC is difficult because so few of the appointees can be Chair, only the appointees from the IESG, IAB, and 2 NomCom.
 One of those 4 people will always be the Chair, and another of those 4 will chair the Trust.
 Need a way for the community to pick additional people.

-Jari - I used to think that it was convenient that the IAOC and Trust were together, but given the IANA stewardship transition issues last year I am no longer of that opinion.
-I also consider this secondary to more fundamental questions like the structure and funding.

-Bob - I agree with what Russ said, and it's important that the people who appoint people choose people who have interest in chairing, otherwise the pool gets smaller.
+It's important that the appointers choose people who have interest in chairing, otherwise the pool gets smaller.

-Dave - +1 to that.
-And I've been reviewing the paper, and was pleased to see much of this.
-The ex officios need to be participants, for the extreme context they carry with them.
+Organization, IAOC membership: The ex officios need to be participants, for the extreme context they carry with them.
 But they just don't have the time, and the way to solve that is to increase the regular membership of the IAOC.

-Leslie - Still collecting comments on the paper, so if you have more, please send them along.
+Organization, IAOC: Trust and rest of IAOC tasks are separate talents

+Organization, IAOC/Trust: Maybe it is no longer convenient that the IAOC and Trust are together, given the IANA stewardship transition issues last year.
+Secondary issue to more fundamental questions like the structure and funding.

+Organization, Trust: Does the Trust need to be as large as it currently is?
+Could it be smaller? would it be good for it to be smaller?

+Organization, Trust: Size not an issue (aside from getting quorum once or twice)

+Organization, Trust: Responsibilities of trust are evolving...but it could be changed.
+Composition is also an issue that might be discussed

+Organization, Trust: Size+composition should be determined by role of the Trust, which should be part of the IASA 2.0 discussions
+- currently, the trust does not do all that much so having separate people would have a bunch of people with not much to do